Writing and Reading

 What if I require testing accommodations due to a disability?

-The math assessments are not timed; however, students with documented disabilities requiring other testing accommodations must contact Disability Support Services at (973) 443-8079 at least two weeks prior to their scheduled assessment.
+The math assessments are timed, so students with documented disabilities who require testing accommodations must contact Disability Support Services at (973) 443-8079 at least two weeks prior to their scheduled assessment.